GatorDJ98/the_big_bang/README.md

 ## Update: To update an item, click the item's `update` button under `Update Items and Location`
 ![7](https://user-images.githubusercontent.com/97544775/234875685-f70e74ce-057a-4df5-9621-7d2967636f07.PNG)

--Note on Update: We intend to fully implement a way to type in a new location for your item.
+- Note on Update: We intend to fully implement a way to type in a new location for your item.

 # For Mobile Users
+- Provide another tutorial for mobile users